-- Be capable of communicating in written and spoken English; - Be able to work independently by reading, extracting and critically analysing relevant legal information from case law, legislation and other source material; - Be capable of applying legal problem-solving techniques.
+- Be capable of communicating in written and spoken English; - Be capable of critically analysing and extracting relevant legal information from case law, legislation and other source material; and - Be capable of independent learning.

 2. TEACHING METHODS

 It is intended that successful participation in the course will assist students in developing the following competencies: